 Our most impressive, future-ready fibre broadband deal.
-Lightning-fast and packed with web-enabled smart technology, for the busiest households, packed with web-enabled smart technology, where everyone’s surfing and downloading at once.
+Lightning-fast and packed with web-enabled smart technology.
+Our Gigabit broadband is ideal for the busiest households, packed with web-enabled smart technology, where everyone’s surfing and downloading at once.

 Superfast is good.
 Lightning- fast is better.
 Because the more speed you have, the more you can do.
 With our broadband for business, Voom Fibre Broadband, we give you download speeds all the way up to 500Mbps, and new and improved upload speeds up to 50Mbps.

 Most broadband packages come with unlimited data, however, there is a ‘fair usage policy’ (FUP) attached to some, which can be quite loosely, varying between providers.
 Data capping and download limits are rare nowadays, meaning you don’t have to keep tabs on how much data you and your family is using in every monthly cycle.
 But if you’re concerned, you should review your package’s details.